k8snetworkplumbingwg/multus-cni/doc/quickstart.md

 git clone https://github.com/intel/multus-cni.git && cd multus-cni
 ```

 We'll apply files to `kubectl` from this repo.
-The files we're applying here specify a "Daemonset" (pods that run on each node in the cluster), this Daemonset handles installing the Multus CNI binary, dropping a default configuration on each node in the cluster -- and then also installs Flannel to use as a default network.
+The files we're applying here specify a "Daemonset" (pods that run on each node in the cluster), this Daemonset handles installing the Multus CNI binary, with create new CNI config file, based on your current installed CNI configuration file in the cluster.

 ```
-$ cat ./images/{multus-daemonset.yml,flannel-daemonset.yml} | kubectl apply -f -
+$ kubectl -f ./images/multus-daemonset.yml
 ```

-Note: For crio runtime use multus-crio-daemonset.yml (crio uses /usr/libexec/cni as default path for plugin directory).
+Note: For crio runtime use `image/multus-crio-daemonset.yml` (crio uses /usr/libexec/cni as default path for plugin directory).
 Before deploying daemonsets,delete all default network plugin configuration files under /etc/cni/net.d
 If the runtime is cri-o, then apply these files.

 ```
-$ cat ./images/{multus-crio-daemonset.yml,flannel-daemonset.yml} | kubectl apply -f -
+$ kubectl -f ./images/multus-crio-daemonset.yml
 ```

-**NOTE**: The pod cidr in flannel-daemonset.yml is 10.244.0.0/16.
-If you're using `kubeadm` to install Kubernetes, you may have to specify `--pod-network-cidr=10.244.0.0/16` as a parameter to `kubeadm init`.
 ### Validating your installation

 Generally, the first step in validating your installation is to look at the `STATUS` field of your nodes, you can check it out by looking at: